-The Tax Levy Law formerly provided that, if a political subdivision sold permanent improvements, other than utilities, the amount received from the sale had to be paid into the sinking fund, the bond retirement fund, or a special fund for the construction or acquisition of permanent improvements.
-The act creates an exception to this generally continuing provision for certain townships.
+The Tax Levy Law provides that, if a political subdivision sells permanent improvements, other than utilities, the amount received from the sale must be paid into the sinking fund, the bond retirement fund, or a special fund for the construction or acquisition of permanent improvements.
+The bill creates an exception to this provision for certain townships.
 (R.C.
 5705.10.)